Here with Growth ~ Research helps Hospice Buffalo continually improve

 The PCI research team is here to improve quality of life and experience for hospice patients and their families.
 Hospice and palliative care research projects range from person-centered studies to programmatic studies that translate into better hospice care and tangible quality-of-life improvements.

 We collaborate with clinicians and the academic community, as well as partner with community providers.
 Our research interests include end-of-life dreams and visions, delirium, and other psychosocial interventions that seek to improve the quality of life of the hospice and palliative care population.
-Many of these studies have been published in peer-reviewed journals, and some studies have garnered national attention, appearing in The New York Times, The Huffington Post, Scientific American Mind, and Psychology Today.
+Many of these studies have been published in peer-reviewed journals, and a few studies have garnered national attention, appearing in The New York Times, The Huffington Post, Scientific American Mind, and Psychology Today.
 To learn more about our work, please visit our Publications section or our YouTube channel.

 Meet the Research Team